Top 10 Keys for Your Social Media Playbook

 Your Playbook: Stay Creative, Inside the Lines

-To get started, let’s think of social media like a football game.
+To get started, let’s think of social media as a football game.
 There is an open playing field – that’s completely yours.
-You do have some boundaries, a goal line, officials and a general set of rules for the game.
+You do have some boundaries, a goal line, officials, and a general set of rules for the game.
 And, based on your strategy and the different situations you face on a daily basis, you’re going to play offense some of the time and defense some of the time.
 But, between those lines, you have absolute freedom to create whatever kind of strategy you want.

 - Have a Strategy

 This sounds simple, right?
 As shocking as it sounds – a lot of brands don’t have a formal strategy.
 It’s insanely important.
 From the outset, create a playbook for your brand that sets a road map for you to follow throughout the year.
 Noting that your social strategy should be an extension of your larger digital marketing strategy.

-Start by setting attainable goals: Targets for growth in your followers, expectations for overall engagement and establish year-to-year comparisons to ensure you’re making incremental improvements each year.
+Start by setting attainable goals: Targets for growth in your followers, expectations for overall engagement, and establish year-to-year comparisons to ensure you’re making incremental improvements each year.

 Develop a Content Strategy: Create a content calendar that builds in a combination of scheduled & spontaneous posts.

-Scout your competition.
-Steal what you like.
+Scout your competition: Steal what you like.
 Discard what you don’t.

-Understand your audience.
-Focus on the specific social channels, and the type of content, that is relevant to them.
+Understand your audience: Focus on the specific social channels and the type of content that is relevant to them.

 Your strategy will be the playbook to help you create a drumbeat of social content.
 Stick to it and make music.